Observation of angular momentum transfer among crystal lattice modes

 For systematic investigation of the phonon angular momentum transfer, we turn to tailored helical THz driving fields.
-By transformation of the exact THz field trajectories in Fig.~\ref{fig:main_2}a from time- into frequency domain, and from a linear $(E_x,E_y)$ basis into a circular $(E_{|R\rangle},E_{|L\rangle})$ basis in Fig.~\ref{fig:main_2}b, we follow the complex evolution of the single cycle's helicity state across its broad spectrum.
-With this information, we customized a y-cut quartz waveplate plate (thickness \SI{700}{\micro m}) to provide a pure right-hand (RCP) or left-hand circularly polarized (LCP) THz helicity state at \SI{2}{THz} (see Figure 2b).
-The three distinct fields with net helicity $l_\text{s}=-1,0,1$ at \SI{2}{THz} in Fig.~\ref{fig:main_2}a, are then used to coherently drive the IR-active $\text{E}_\text{u}$ phonon with a prescribed angular momentum state.
-By comparison of the resulting $\text{E}_\text{g}$ phonon trajectories in Fig.~\ref{fig:main_2}c, we find an opposite phonon helicity compared to the THz driving field in Fig.~\ref{fig:main_2}a.
-Transforming also the phonon trajectories into frequency domain and circular basis, the $\text{E}_\text{g}$ phonons’ Stokes vectors $S_3(\Omega)=(|Q^{\text{R}}_{|R\rangle}(\Omega)|^2-|Q^{\text{R}}_{|L\rangle}(\Omega)|^2)/Q^2$ unveil an extremely pure helicity of two opposite angular momentum states across the full phonon bandwidth.
-Accordingly, we find a helicity switch: For the excitation with a RCP (LCP) field at \SI{2}{THz}, the Raman-active phonon at \SI{4}{THz} possesses a perfect LCP (RCP) and thus opposite helicity (arrows in Figs. 2a,c).
-This phonon helicity reversal cannot be rationalized by probing effects, nor by a helicity switch of a Raman photon scattered by a chiral phonon~\cite{Ishito2022} (see Methods).
+By transformation of the exact THz field trajectories in Fig.~2a from time into frequency domain, and from a linear $(E_x,E_y)$ basis into a circular $(E_{|R\rangle},E_{|L\rangle})$ basis in Fig.~2b, we follow the complex evolution of the single cycle's helicity state across its broad spectrum.
+With this information, we customized a y-cut quartz waveplate plate (thickness 700~$\mu$m) to provide a pure right-hand (RCP) or left-hand circularly polarized (LCP) THz helicity state at 2~THz (see Fig.~2b).
+The three distinct fields with net helicity $l_\text{s}=-1,0,1$ at 2~THz in Fig.~2a, are then used to prepare the IR-active $\text{E}_\text{u}$ phonon in a prescribed coherent angular momentum state.

-Let us briefly summarize: First, we demonstrated the preparation and direct observation of a coherent state of phonon angular momentum by a THz-driven nonlinear mechanism.
-Second, we find a helicity switch of the $\text{E}_\text{g}$ mode compared to the circular driving field and to the presumably circularly polarized IR-active $\text{E}_\text{u}$ mode.
-In the following, we will address two arising questions: What is the nonlinear excitation mechanism of the observed phonon angular momentum?
-And how is it conserved leading to the switched helicity?
+By comparison of the resulting $\text{E}_\text{g}$ phonon trajectories in Fig.~2c, we find perfectly opposite phonon helicities compared to the respective THz driving fields in Fig.~2a.
+Transforming also the phonon trajectories into frequency domain and circular basis, the $\text{E}_\text{g}$ phonons’ Stokes parameter $S_3(\Omega)=(|Q^{\text{R}}_{|R\rangle}(\Omega)|^2-|Q^{\text{R}}_{|L\rangle}(\Omega)|^2)/|Q^{\text{R}}(\Omega)|^2$ unveils pure helicities of two opposite angular momentum states across the full phonon bandwidth.
+Accordingly, we find a helicity switch: For the excitation with a RCP (LCP) field at 2~THz, the Raman-active phonon at 4~THz possesses a perfect LCP (RCP) and thus opposite helicity (arrows in Fig.~2a,c).
+In the following, we will address two arising questions: What is the nonlinear excitation mechanism of the observed phonon angular momentum state?
+And how is crystal angular momentum conserved leading to the switched helicity?